 - Hosted by an author with solid credentials: a published novelist; creative-writing tutor with superb testimonials; reviewer; director of literary programming of the Hampstead Arts Festival

-- Taking place in the Bernese Oberland – specifically in the unspoilt Hasliberg area of the magnificent Jungfrau Region, a timeless source of inspiration for authors and other artists
+- To take place in the Bernese Oberland – specifically in the unspoilt Hasliberg area of the magnificent Jungfrau Region, a timeless source of inspiration for authors and other artists

-- A vast choice of well-maintained paths allows you to enhance the day with a walk to stimulate both your creativity and the problem-solving involved in good writing
+- A vast choice of well-maintained paths will allow you to enhance the day with a walk to stimulate both your creativity and the problem-solving involved in good writing

 - A maximum of 3 guests to guarantee peace and personal attention